Natural Resource Damage Assessment

 Southeast Missouri Lead Mining District

-The public is invited to submit comments for a thirty day time period, from August 17, 2016, through September 17, 2016 on the Meramec River Ecosystem Restoration Feasibility Study.
+The public was invited to submit comments on this Restoration Planning Proposal.
+The Trustees accepted comments for a thirty day time period, from August 16, 2016, through September 16, 2016.

 Three Proposals from Missouri DNR

 The U.S. Fish and Wildlife Service supports the further exploration and full development of preliminary proposals submitted by the Missouri Department of Natural Resources for on-site restoration in southeast Missouri.
 The preliminary proposals submitted by Missouri DNR describe early ideas for restoration at three sites in Madison and St. Francois counties, Missouri.
 We encourage the Missouri DNR to work cooperatively with the U.S. Environmental Protection Agency to ensure that restoration and site clean-up activities proceed compatibly.

 The encouragement to develop full restoration proposals is part of an ongoing Natural Resource Damage Assessment and Restoration process conducted by co-trustees, including the Missouri Department of Natural Resources, the U.S. Forest Service and the U.S. Fish and Wildlife Service, in the Southeast Missouri Lead Mining District under the Comprehensive Environmental Response, Compensation and Liability Act.
 The U.S. Fish and Wildlife Service announced its support for further exploration so the public can be informed of the status of the restoration proposals.

 Letter from Missouri DNR to the Service Introducing Proposals (dated April 6, 2016)